Jybium/printf/README.md

-This is a collaborative work on printf by James Asaolu and Chantal Datsomor
+This is a collaborative work on the printf project by James Asaolu and Chantal Datsomor